Opposition to United States involvement in the Vietnam War: Artists

-Many artists during the 1960s and 1970s opposed the war and used their creativity and careers to visibly oppose the war.
-Writers and poets opposed to involvement in the war included Allen Ginsberg, Denise Levertov, Robert Duncan, and Robert Bly.
-Their pieces often incorporated imagery based on the tragic events of the war as well as the disparity between life in Vietnam and life in the United States.
-Visual artists Ronald Haeberle, Peter Saul, and Nancy Spero, among others, used war equipment, like guns and helicopters, in their works while incorporating important political and war figures, portraying to the nation exactly who was responsible for the violence.
-Filmmakers such as Lenny Lipton, Jerry Abrams, Peter Gessner, and David Ringo created documentary-style movies featuring actual footage from the antiwar marches to raise awareness about the war and the diverse opposition movement.
+Many artists during the 1960s and 1970s opposed the war and used their creativity and careers to oppose the war visibly.
+Writers and poets who were opposed to involvement in the war included Allen Ginsberg, Denise Levertov, Robert Duncan, and Robert Bly.
+Artists often incorporated imagery based on the tragic events of the war, as well as on the disparity between life in Vietnam and life in the United States.
+Visual artists such as Ronald Haeberle, Peter Saul, Leon Golub, Nancy Spero, among many others, created anti-war works.
+Radical art collectives, such as the Bread and Puppet Theater, were similarly active.
+According to art historian Matthew Israel's book Kill for Peace: American Artists Against the Vietnam War, "significant examples of this politically engaged production...encompassed painting, sculpture, performance, installation, posters, short films, and comics – and... ranged from the most 'representational' to the most 'abstract' forms of expression."

+Filmmakers such as Lenny Lipton, Jerry Abrams, Peter Gessner, and David Ringo created documentary-style movies featuring footage from the anti-war marches to raise awareness about the war and the diverse opposition movement.
 Playwrights like Frank O'Hara, Sam Shepard, Robert Lowell, Megan Terry, Grant Duay, and Kenneth Bernard used theater as a vehicle for portraying their thoughts about the Vietnam War, often satirizing the role of America in the world and juxtaposing the horrific effects of war with normal scenes of life.
-Regardless of medium, antiwar artists ranged from pacifists to violent radicals and caused Americans to think more critically about the war.
+Regardless of medium, anti-war artists ranged from pacifists to violent radicals, and caused Americans to think more critically about the war.
 Art as war opposition was quite popular in the early years of the war, but soon faded as political activism became the more common and most visible way of opposing the war.